max4766/api_communication_test/README.md

 This is a demo web page(ETELAB) that gets data which is required for input components from an API server.

 In this porject, `json-server` is used to make a fake server.

-It is possible to check if the value for the packet is correctly set and ready by an alert showing out after clicking search button.

-In this project, `Axios` enables you to get data from the API Server(localhost:3000) for the web page(localhost:4000).
+`Axios` enables you to get data from the API Server(localhost:3000) for the web page(localhost:4000).

 `MUI` is used for input form UI.

+It is possible to check if the value for the packet is correctly set and ready

+by an alert showing out after clicking search button.

 ## Getting Started